Internet-Draft OAuth Mission Deferred Approval August 2026

 Abstract

 Mission-Bound Authorization for OAuth 2.0 (the "issuance profile") records an approval event at which an Approver consents to a Mission's derived Authority Set, but it treats that event as immediate.
-A human review of an agent's proposed Mission is often asynchronous.
+A human review of an agent's Proposed Mission is often asynchronous.
 This document defines an optional Mission Deferred Approval profile.
 It profiles OAuth Deferred Token Response so a Mission approval can be deferred and polled.
-Deferral explicitly overrides the issuance profile's approval-event sequencing: the approval event moves to the asynchronous review surface, and the Mission record is created atomically with that decision rather than with the authorization code.
+Deferral relocates the issuance profile's approval event to the asynchronous review surface and creates the Mission record atomically with that decision rather than with the authorization code.
+It relies on a core extensibility seam for approval sequencing.

 About This Document